StructuralAnalysisFormat/StructuralAnalysisFormat-Doc/docs/getting-started/other-notes.md

 ## 9.12.2021 Transfer to Read the Docs and other changes
 In order to move to new provider [Read the Docs](https://readthedocs.org/), it was nescesary do extensive changes in syntax.
-Hints and notes visuals were changed, images size were set and links were updated.
+Hints and notes visuals were changed, images sizes were set and links were updated.
 No content was edited.

-Headers of tables were shortened.
-* 'Name of the column header' to 'Column header'
-* 'Type of data' to 'Data type'
-* 'Value example or enum definition' to 'Example / enum definition'

 [Other Notes](other-notes.md)
 * New page Other Notes was created to separate smaller changes in documentation from [Release Notes](release-notes.md)